QuiNovas/terraform-aws-guardduty/README.md

 # terraform-aws-guardduty
-Sets up guard duty with trusted IP and threat lists
+Sets up guard duty in the Master account with trusted IP and threat lists, can invite member accounts